andredsferreira/andreprog/docs/computer-networks.md

 *Access ISP* :  The ISP on the lowest tier in the Internet, it directly provides the access to end users.

-*Point of presence (PoP) *: Simply a group of network devices of a particular ISP where customer ISP’s can connect to (inside a dedicated building).
+*Point of presence (PoP)* : Simply a group of network devices of a particular ISP where customer ISP’s can connect to (inside a dedicated building).
 They are only present in  Tier 1 ISP’s and regional ISP’s: since these act as providers for lower tier ISP’s.

 *Internet exchange point (IXP)* : A location where multiple different ISP’s can peer with each other.
 IXP’s are usually provided by third party companies.

+## Network performance metrics